Zagreb: Demographics

-Zagreb is by far the largest city in Croatia in terms of area and population.
-The 2021 census counted 767,131 residents.
+Zagreb is by far the largest city in Croatia in terms of population, which was 767,131 in 2021.

-Zagreb metropolitan area population is slightly above 1.0 million inhabitants, as it includes the Zagreb County.
-Zagreb metropolitan area makes approximately a quarter of a total population of Croatia.

-In 1997, the City of Zagreb itself was given special County status, separating it from Zagreb County, although it remains the administrative centre of both.
+Zagreb metropolitan area population is slightly above one million inhabitants, as it includes the Zagreb County.
+Zagreb metropolitan area makes approximately a quarter of the total population of Croatia.
+In 1997, the City of Zagreb was given its own special County status, separating it from Zagreb County, although it remains the administrative centre of both.

-The majority of its citizens are Croats making up 93% of the city's population (2011 census).
-The same census records around 55,000 residents belonging to ethnic minorities: 17,526 Serbs (2.22%), 8,119 Bosniaks (1.03%), 4,292 Albanians (0.54%), 2,755 Romani (0.35%), 2,132 Slovenes (0.27%), 1,194 Macedonians (0.15%), 1,191 Montenegrins (0.15%), and a number of other smaller communities.
+The majority of its citizens are Croats, making up 93.53% of the population.
+The other 6.47% of the population are residents belonging to ethnic minorities: 12,035 Serbs (1.57%), 6,566 Bosniaks (0.86%), 3,475 Albanians (0.45%), 2,167 Romani (0.28%), 1,312 Slovenes (0.17%), 1,036 Macedonians (0.15%), 865 Montenegrins (0.11%), and a number of other smaller communities.

+After the easing of COVID-19 pandemic restrictions, thousands of foreign workers immigrated to Zagreb due to a shortage of labor in Croatia.
+These workers primarily come from countries such as Nepal, the Philippines, India, and Bangladesh, as well as some European countries including Bosnia and Herzegovina, Serbia, Kosovo and North Macedonia.

 City districts

-Since 14 December 1999 City of Zagreb is divided into 17 city districts (gradska četvrt, pl. gradske četvrti):
+Since 1999, the City of Zagreb is divided into 17 city districts:

-City districts are subdivided in 218 local committees as primary units of local self-government.

 Settlements

-The city itself is not the only standalone settlement in the City of Zagreb administrative area – there are a number of larger urban settlements like Sesvete and Lučko and a number of smaller villages attached to it whose population is tracked separately.
+The city itself is not the only standalone settlement in the City of Zagreb administrative area – there are a number of larger urban settlements such as Sesvete and Lučko and a number of smaller villages attached to it whose population is tracked separately.

 There are 70 settlements in the City of Zagreb administrative area: